COBAPteam/COBAP/README.md

 * Vatican City was closed to all foreigners, but workers who live in Rome are allowed to travel into the Vatican City for work purposes.
 We record this as a "complete closure," with a "workers exception".
 * Niuean, Cook Islander, and Tokelauan citizens travel on New Zealand passports as New Zealand citizens.
 This means when we record a "complete closure" for New Zealand, we might not capture a specific country exception for these nations.
 We only record the country names listed in the text.
 * For additional complicated cases and the decisions we made, see our [RA FAQ list in the supplementary doc](https://github.com/COBAPteam/COBAP/blob/main/documentation/COBAP_Supplementary_Doc.pdf).

+The following Codes are used in country lists:
+COVIDCASES: Policy indicates "Countries with active covid cases/transmission"

 # FILELIST
 File | Description